Logging in

 - The Authorization header uses basic authentication.
 Make sure to encode your

-with Base64.- All parameters must be sent in the request body as JSON.
+\<client_id>:\<client_secret>with Base64.- All parameters must be sent in the request body as JSON.
 Query parameters are not supported.

-In response, you'll recieve an access token and a refresh token.
-The access token has a miaximum lifespan of 12 hours and can be used to authenticate API calls.
+The access token has a maximum lifespan of 12 hours.
 The refresh token is longer lasting and can be used to generate a new access token without requiring the user to sign in again.
 This can also be used for mobile applications that can store the refresh token in a keychain.

 Example Response: